Aperitivo: Scopri i Sapori Umami

 • 1 teaspoon of charcoal

-• Brine: 50 g of water or kimchi liquid, 50 g of oil, a pinch of salt
+• Brine: 50g water or kimchi liquid, 50g oil, a pinch of salt

 Instructions: